SNUCSE-CTA/GI/README.md

 # Graph Isomorphism

 ## Introduction
 The graph isomorphism problem is to determine whether there exists an isomorphism between two input graphs.
 This project is a C++ software that solves graph isomorphism.
-Current version assumes that the input graphs are simple, undirected, connected and vertex-labeled (single label is permitted for each vertex).
+Current version assumes that the input graphs are simple, undirected, connected, and vertex-labeled (single label is permitted for each vertex).

 Graph isomorphism is a core problem in graph analyses of various domains including social networks, bioinformatics, chemistry, mechanics, and so on.
 As the real-world graphs are getting bigger and bigger, applications demand practically fast algorithms that can run on large graphs.